 We know that Mario and Sonic are both platformers and they became kings of the gaming industry.
 They became rivals and friends, and they competed with each other in the Olympics.
-But what is really missing is a mainline crossover platforming game between Mario and Sonic.
+But what is really missing is a mainline crossover platforming game between Super Mario and Sonic the Hedgehog.
 But will it work?
 Let's jump right in for the answer.

 Now, for those of you who would argue, yes, I know, we already had a crossover game, Mario & Sonic at the Olympic Games.
 But I'm talking about a full-fledged mainline platforming crossover game that everybody, including me, wants.
-However, this is gonna be on the Nintendo Switch and a new Nintendo console they're working on since Mario is gonna be involved.
-So let's get right into on how a mainline Mario and Sonic crossover game would work.
+However, this is gonna be only on the Nintendo line of consoles since Mario is gonna be involved.

 First off, when making a crossover game, you must find common denominators for the two franchises you're crossing over.
 A good denominator is useful when making crossover games and it's a fancy saying for what is similar between the two franchises.
 Let's get right into the specifics for common denominators between Mario and Sonic.

 Mario and Sonic are both platformers that have things to protect them from damage, like Mario's powerups and Sonic's rings.
-However, they die easily when they fall off.
 They can defeat most enemies with a single attack and have bosses at the end of each world and the final boss involves defeating their main antagonists.
 They both have goals to beat levels.
-They both have a game over screen when Mario and Sonic die while they have zero lives remaining and gain an extra life when they collected 100 collectibles or a collectible that gains an extra life.
+They can gain an extra life when they collected 100 collectibles or collectibles that gain an extra life.

-So Sonic gives you a nice rush, small traces and the mild effects of dopamine while Mario gives you one big lumpsum and the severe effects of dopamine.
+So Sonic gives you a nice rush, small traces and the mild effects of dopamine throughout the level while Mario gives you one big lumpsum and the severe effects of dopamine.
 The flip of a coin gives you an understanding to this.

 If you die in Mario, that lumpsum of happiness is converted into a lumpsum of anger.
 You know, like when I experienced while watching 1smash18's SSF2 Let's Play videos during the Team Frenzy scene and the time I threw a tantrum over losing.
-But I felt relaxed now and will never return to that state, so if you're a teenager or an adult, do not throw a tantrum over losing or dying in a platformer game, or you will be held accountable.
-NO EXCEPTIONS!
+But I felt relaxed now and will never return to that state.
 The level when playing Super Mario 3D World involved a severe dopamine rush, thanks to its influx of obstacles and its linear levels Crash Bandicoot uses.
-To make a long story short, Super Mario 3D World gives you that severe rush of dopamine like Crash did.
+To make a long story short, Super Mario 3D World gives you that severe rush of dopamine like Crash did, so it is a Mario game with a Crash mindset.

 But if you die in Sonic, the frustration became mild and that level when playing Sonic Frontiers remained pretty much the same when you die in that game.
-If you played Sonic Frontiers, you'll know that it is basically half Spyro: Year of the Dragon in terms of saving friends and Sage cautioning Sonic to leave the Starfall Islands until the later stages, and half Spyro: A Hero's Tail in terms of open world, combos and enemies that are defeated with multiple attacks, but with Sonic.
-In short, Sonic Frontiers gives you a nice mild rush of dopamine like Spyro did because of its open exploration and it's the first Sonic game to be like that.
+If you played Sonic Frontiers, you'll know that it is basically half Spyro: Year of the Dragon in terms of saving friends and Sage cautioning Sonic to leave the Starfall Islands until the later stages, and half Spyro: A Hero's Tail in terms of open exploration, combos and enemies that are defeated with multiple attacks, but with Sonic.
+In short, Sonic Frontiers gives you a nice mild rush of dopamine like Spyro did because of its lengthy open exploration on islands.
+It's likely that they put in a Spyro mindset on a Sonic game on base worlds, not actual levels.

 Making a crossover game is easy, but a good crossover game must have on par core aspects.
-It's basically balancing both games' DNA, so if SEGA owns Mario, he would be jacked and his rival would be Silhouette rather than Wario.
-And if Nintendo owns Sonic, he can get his regular games, Paper Sonic, Sonic Kart and Sonic Party and his rival would be Wonic rather than Shadow.
+It's basically balancing both games' DNA, so if SEGA owns Mario, he would be jacked and his rival would be Silhouette rather than Wario and his games would be published outside the Nintendo line of consoles.
+And if Nintendo owns Sonic, he can get his regular games, Paper Sonic, Sonic Kart and Sonic Party and his rival would be Wonic rather than Shadow and his game would be published inside Nintendo's line.

 Dorkly has a couple of videos that star both Mario and Sonic.
-They involve switching places, sidekicks and villains.
-It's funny on how Mario was battling Dr. Robotnik while Sonic was battling Bowser.
+They involve switching places, sidekicks, villains, publishers and rivals.
+It's funny on how Mario was battling Dr. Robotnik while Sonic was battling King Koopa.
 This is entertainment right there.
 It's a reference to the Super Mario Blue: Robotnik's Rampage and Sonic Red: The Koopa Konspiracy joke.
 I came up with that joke after I heard of Crash Bandicoot Purple: Ripto's Rampage and Spyro Orange: The Cortex Conspiracy.

-There are a lot of never before seen things.
+There are a lot of never before seen things and original ways.
 Imagine if Sonic gets a Fire Flower to become Fire Sonic to gain a fire elemental like Mario does and in Episode 8 of Super Mario Bros.
 Z, The Great Doomship Offensive.
 Maybe Mario can use the power of the Wisps from Sonic's arsenal to give him special powers.
-Like if he gets some sort of ghost powerup, he can fly through walls like the Boos.
+Like if he gets some sort of ghost powerup, he can float and go through walls like the Boos.

 Plus, there is an influx of original ideas that could be incorporated into this dream crossover game.
-If I was to develop a good crossover game between Mario and Sonic, I'll highlight the aspects below.
+If I was to develop a good crossover game between Mario and Sonic, I'll highlight the aspects on how a crossover between two decades long mascots works below.

 There would be seven home worlds that both Mario and Sonic can explore.
-There would be specifically Mario levels that use a HUD from Super Mario Bros., coins, regular blocks, ? blocks, powerups, Goombas, Koopas and more enemies from the Mario universe, as well as new powers from Super Mario Bros.
-Wonder, and levels that are specifically Sonic levels that use a HUD from Sonic the Hedgehog, rings, Badniks, containers and power ups, as well as new powers from Sonic Superstars.
+There would be specifically Mario levels that have coins, blocks, powerups, Goombas, Koopas and more common enemies from the Mario universe, as well as new powers from Super Mario Bros.
+Wonder, and Sonic levels that have rings, Badniks, containers and power ups, as well as new powers from Sonic Superstars.
 In total, there would be seven levels on each home world; three for Sonic, three for Mario and one boss level.
 Some sections is Mario while other sections is Sonic.
+This can be done because they are both platformers.

-Each home world has two sides, so World 1 would have three Mario levels on the Mushroom Kingdom side, three Sonic levels on the Green Hill Zone side and a boss battle between two sides that takes place both in the Mushroom Kingdom and in Green Hill Zone.
-World 2 would have three Mario levels on the Good Egg Galaxy side and three Sonic levels on the Planet Wisp side.
+Each home world has two sides, so World 1 would have three Mario levels on the Mushroom Kingdom side, three Sonic levels on the Green Hill Zone side and a boss battle between two sides that takes place in both the Mushroom Kingdom and Green Hill Zone.
+World 2 would have three Mario levels on the Good Egg Galaxy side, three Sonic levels on the Planet Wisp side and a boss level between the Good Egg Galaxy and Planet Wisp.

 At the start, when you enter a world, there would be two active levels, a Sonic one and a Mario one.
 Example, if you beaten a Sonic level, the next Sonic level would unlock.
 And if you beaten a Mario level, the next Mario level would unlock.
 If all three Mario levels and all three Sonic levels are beaten, the boss level would be unlocked and they are where Mario and Sonic tag team together to defeat the bosses and it has sections for Mario and sections for Sonic.
 Think of it as Rush Hour in Crash Bandicoot 4 where you can switch between Tawna and Dingodile partway of the level.